-False Accusations Against Ekalavya Chaudhuri of Jadavpur University Kolkata Show A Dark Culture of Defamation, Bullying and Harassment
+False Accusations Against Ekalavya Chaudhuri of Jadavpur University Kolkata Show An Increasingly Dark Culture of Defamation, Cyber Bullying and Harassment

-Even after a procedure lasting a year, not a shred of any actual evidence was found.
+Even after a procedure lasting for a year, not a shred of any evidence was found.
 This was stated as such by the relevant authorities.
-Yet, already while the procedure of the inquiry had been still ongoing, attempts were made to penalize the individual against whom allegations had been levelled.
-There were pre existing questions about that.
-But then, even despite the allegations being dismissed by the investigating body, the authority of the university attempted to foist even further penalization!
-There was a great deal of talk about ‘law’.
+Yet, already, while the procedure of the inquiry had still been ongoing, attempts were made to penalize the individual against whom allegations had been levelled.
+There were pre-existing questions about this.
+But then, even despite the allegations being dismissed by the concerned relevant investigating body, the authority of the university attempted to foist further undeserved penalization!

-Well, it was the rule of law that ended such talking.
-The judgment and orders of the Calcutta High Court (or the High Court at Calcutta) finally gave relief to a student of Jadavpur University, Kolkata, in West Bengal.
+Fortunately, it was the rule of law that ended all this.
+The judgment and ensuing orders of the Calcutta High Court finally gave relief to a student of Jadavpur University, Kolkata, in West Bengal.

-The authorities, who had been withholding the student’s marksheet due to protests by a faction of political students, were made to hand it over to him.
-In a further relief for the student, the results disclosed that he had come first in his class in the department of English in the final undergraduate examinations, which he had sat for facing intimidatory bullying from his peers.
+The university authorities, who had been withholding the student’s marksheet due to protests by a faction of political students, were made to hand it over to him by the court order.
+The results disclosed that he had come first in his class in the department of English in the final undergraduate examinations, which he had sat for facing intimidatory bullying from a political group of some of his peers.

-Allegations of harassment had been raised against Ekalavya Chaudhuri, a student of English at Jadavpur University, by a politicized faction of students.
-Insisting that he be penalized, this faction had made several demands and heated up the campus.
-Students had surrounded him and tried to intimidate him with slogans when he had been trying to attend his classes, in attempts at scare tactics.
-For investigating, the matter had been referred to the Internal Complaints Committee.
-The State Women’s Commission had also been consulted.
+Allegations of harassment had been raised against Ekalavya Chaudhuri, an undergraduate student of English at Jadavpur University, on the 23rd of July, 2016, via the social media platform of Facebook by a radical faction of students.
+Insisting that he be penalized, this faction had then heated up the institute campus.
+Students from a political group had surrounded him and tried to intimidate him with slogans when he had been trying to attend his classes, in attempts at scare tactics.

-On 30 June 2017, the Internal Complaints Committee of Jadavpur University handed over the report on the Ekalavya Chaudhuri matter to the authority.
-At that point, it all unraveled.
+On 30 June 2017, the Internal Complaints Committee of Jadavpur University handed over the report on the investigation conducted by them to the authority.

-The report stated that none of the allegations had any witness to substantiate them, and moreover that one of the accusing individuals did not even appear before the ICC for deposition and when contacted over the phone refused to give deposition and stated she was no longer willing to pursue the complaint.
-One of the accusing individuals even admitted in their deposition, upon questioning, that she had complained in order to “help” the causes of another politically oriented person who was a “friend”.
+The report stated that there was nothing that could make one ascertain any actual nature of the alleged ‘reported incidents’, and that one of the accusing individuals did not even appear before the Committee for deposition to detail her claims and moreover when contacted over phone refused to give any deposition and stated she was no longer willing to pursue the complaint.
+One of the other accusing individuals admitted in her deposition, upon questioning, that she had complained in order to “help” the causes of another politically oriented person who was a “friend”.

-Evidence was also given by Ekalavya Chaudhuri at the investigative committee constituted by Jadavpur University, it seems, to the effect that the principal instigator in the affair had been in communication with him quite after the timeline of a date spoken of as being that on which the act was committed.
+Evidence was also given by Ekalavya Chaudhuri at the investigative committee constituted by Jadavpur University, it is learnt, to the effect that the principal instigator in the affair had been in communication with him quite after the timeline of dates spoken of in the allegations levelled.

-Incidents like this one that took place in 2017 at Jadavpur University should not be seen as being limited to one educational institute of West Bengal, however.
-Rather, the incident should give us sobering pause to reflect on the dangerous turns sometimes taking place today, where a culture of defamation, false accusations, and the harassment of intimidatory bullying comes together to target innocent people.
-It should also give us pause to question if we are on a potential slippery slope in such matters, and if so, where we could be going to with this.
+Incidents like this one, that took place in 2017 at Jadavpur University Kolkata, should not be seen as being limited to just that institute.
+Rather, this incident should give us sobering pause to reflect on the truly dangerous turns sometimes taking place today, where a culture of defamation, false accusations, online smear campaigns, the harassment of intimidatory cyber bullying and ‘cancel culture’, can come together to target and defame an innocent person.